 What is the workplace of a Principal like?

 Principals can work in colleges, universities, high schools, middle schools, elementary schools, pre-schools and in daycare facilities.
-They usually have their own office as well as their own secretary, but can also be found working in classrooms, auditoriums and outdoors during special events.
+They usually have their own office as well as their own administrative assistant, but can also be found working in classrooms, auditoriums, and outdoors during special events.

-They work long hours, often working into the evening.
-Principals work closely with vice-principals, teachers and other faculty with the common goal of providing a rich and safe learning environment for the students.
+Principals work long hours, often working into the evening.
+They work closely with vice-principals, teachers, and other faculty with the common goal of providing a rich and safe learning environment for the students.

 Frequently Asked Questions